jamesvici/vicibox/docs/source/installation/phase1_5/install-updates.rst

 Install Updates
 ==================

 While not required, it is *highly* recommended to install updates.
 This will update the ViciBox installer used in phase 2 as well as any new bug fixes or security updates.
 Internet connectivity is required to install updates.
-The initial update may take a while depending upon how many updates are available and how fast the internet connection is.
+If the server is used in a secured network without internet access, updates can be skipped.
+It's still recommended to at least install updates when the OS is first installed prior to securing the server.

 Installing Updates
 ------------------